Star Wars Hunters is a new Zynga game coming to Switch

-Zynga is releasing a Star Wars game on consoles.
 The studio is working with its developer NaturalMotion Games to release Star Wars Hunters this year for Nintendo Switch.
 The companies announced the game today as part of the Nintendo Direct video showcase.

 Calling All Hunters!